Class of 2009

 Emily Davenport Fieg has an internship with a film/tv company in Atlanta, where she is involved in shooting some pilot episodes (to air on cable) and setting up a company web page.

-In June 2009, Jacky Gypin (creative writing minor) went back to Italy, where she taught for a month at an English language summer camp.
-In July, she headed to Greece, where she’ll work as an au pair for a six-year-old boy.
-Currently, Jacky works at an English Language School, called California School of Languages, in Santa Monica as the housing and admissions coordinator.
-In her spare time, she has also become a full blown TV star, beginning with The Ellen DeGeneres Show(watch Jacky in Ellen’s game Who Dat? here).
+In June 2009, Jacky Gypin went back to Italy, where she taught for a month at an English language summer camp.
+In July, she headed to Greece, where she worked as an au pair for a six-year-old boy.
+Jacky worked at an English Language School, called California School of Languages, in Santa Monica as the housing and admissions coordinator.
+In her spare time, she also became a full blown TV star, beginning with The Ellen DeGeneres Show(watch Jacky in Ellen’s game Who Dat? here).
 Jacky’s also been seen in the audiences of American Idol, Dancing with the Stars, and Jimmy Kimmel Live!
 Jacky taught English/ESL at at YBM Preschool Academy in South Korea until 2015.
 After a short stay in the States, Jacky returns to Korea in August 2015 to begin teaching at Apguijeong 1 PSA.

 Ashley Hutto works for a marketing firm in Columbia, SC; she’s also working on a business degree.

 Justin Lowman completed a Master of Arts in Teaching in secondary school English education at Converse College (Spring 2009).
 In January 2010, he began teaching part-time at Blue Ridge High School in Greer, SC, and was in August 2010 hired on full-time.
 He teaches English courses, including journalism and creative writing.

 In Fall 2008, Andy Mayo, who never can do one major at a time, will begin a dual graduate program in law and theological studies at Emory University.